The Powder Highway is “the road” to a one-of-a-kind adventure!

 Photo by Matt Kuhn at Island Lake Catskiing

 Summit Lake (Nakusp); Salmo and Wapiti (Elkford).

-Adrenalin Descents (Golden); Kootenay Backcountry Guides (Nelson) and Summit Alpine Guides (Nelson).
+All Aspects Alpine Backcountry Guides (Golden); Adrenalin Descents (Golden); Deep Lines Guiding (Nelson); Flow Guiding Services (Golden); Kootenay Backcountry Guides (Nelson) and Summit Alpine Guides (Nelson).

 Chatter Creek Mountain Lodges (Golden); CMH Heli-Skiing (10 lodges throughout the region); Eagle Pass Heliskiing (Revelstoke); Great Canadian Heli-Skiing (Golden); Kingfisher Heliskiing (Cherryville); Mica Heliskiing (Revelstoke); Purcell Heli-Skiing (Golden); RK Heli-Ski (Panorama); Selkirk Tangiers Heli Skiing (Revelstoke); Snowwater Heli-Skiing (South Slocan) and Stellar Heli-Skiing (Kaslo).